-- HS-ETS1- Analyze a major global challenge to specify qualitative and quantitative criteria and constraints for solutions that account for societal needs and wants. - HS-ETS1- Design a solution to a complex real-world problem by breaking it down into - smaller, more manageable problems that can be solved through engineering.
-Evaluate a solution to a complex real-world problem based on prioritized criteria - HS-ETS1- and trade-offs that account for a range of constraints, including cost, safety, - 3. reliability, and aesthetics as well as possible social, cultural, and environmental impacts. - Use a computer simulation to model the impact of proposed solutions to a complex - HS-ETS1-4. real-world problem with numerous criteria and constraints on interactions within and between systems relevant to the problem.
+- HS-ETS1- Analyze a major global challenge to specify qualitative and quantitative criteria and constraints for solutions that account for societal needs and wants. - HS-ETS1- Design a solution to a complex real-world problem by breaking it down into smaller, more manageable problems that can be solved through engineering. - Evaluate a solution to a complex real-world problem based on prioritized criteria HS-ETS1 and trade-offs that account for a range of constraints, including cost, safety, - 3. reliability, and aesthetics as well as possible social, cultural, and environmental impacts.